Graduate Required Courses

 Arch 525 - History & Theory I (Introduction to Architectural Thinking)

-Arch 646 - History & Theory III (1890-1968)
+Arch 646 - History & Theory III (Pre 1968)

-Arch 652 - History & Theory IV (Post-1968)
+Arch 652 - History & Theory IV (1968-present)

 This course examines a series of recent architectural projects in the late 20th through the early 21st century, a timeframe characterized (in part) by problems of, one the one hand, the autonomy of architecture as a discipline, and on the other hand, the field's relevance to emerging social, cultural, and environmental transformations or crises.
 The course examines this simultaneous need for greater disciplinary expertise and broadening of interdisciplinary engagement through the rubric of “ecology.”
 Rather than simply instrumentalize ecology to assert a normative imperative, the course approaches it critically, as a means of retrospective and projective problematization of its objects of study.
 This use of ecology as an organizational and conceptual framework focuses on the relationship of relatively autonomous, finite and coherent systems within larger complexes of systems, or the environment.
 Both inform and transform each other; thus they are are distinct but also interdependent.
 Thus it may provide useful in advancing the understanding of architecture as a specific field of knowledge and distinctive way of operating within the world -- and transforming it.